 The lotus you purchase from PondLotus.com are true to name and certified by the registrar Dr. Diake Tian

-Be assured that the sacred lotus that you order from pondlotus.com will arrive with 2-4 growth tips
+Be assured that the sacred lotus that you order from pondlotus.com will arrive with at least two growth tips

 Pond lotus tubers can be stored in the crisper of your refrigerator until proper planting time in your area